charleshartman/RB120/assessment_prep/oop.md

 In Ruby, polymorphism is most generally described as the ability of objects of different types to respond **in different ways** to the same message (or method invocation).
 This can be accomplished through *inheritance*, by extending or redefining behaviors in subclasses more fine-tuned to their specific data.
 This allows us to reuse as well as refine behaviors while adhering to the principle of DRY (Don't Repeat Yourself).
 Polymorphism can also be achieved through the use of *modules* (mixins) that provide additional shared behaviors to objects.

-An example of polymorphism through inheritance and with modules can be found below in the [[Class and Interface Inheritance]] section.
+An example of polymorphism through inheritance and with modules can be found in the **Class and Interface Inheritance** section below.

 Another way to implement polymorphism is through *duck-typing*.
 Duck-typing does not care about the class of object, it only cares about the interface available on the object.
 In other words, it is concerned with what an object can do and what messages it can respond to.
 There is no inheritance involved in duck-typing, instead we are simply accessing a common type of behavior across classes.